Here, we will review a basic "Hello World!" example:

 Once the Object Adapter is ready, we can initialize and register

 the LED object.
-In this example, I used the identity "led
+In this example, I used the identity "led":

 st_IBool_init(&servant);